opsaaaaa/freql/README.md

 ## Usage

+I intend to add more information about usuage after the api is more finalized.
+For now you can [read the tests](specs/) to get a general idea of how to use the gem.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.